 bush baby eyesBushbabies have large eyes to find their prey in darkness.

-Young males disperse a few kilometers from their birthplace while females often remain in their natal group.
+Dispersal: Young males typically disperse several kilometers from their birthplace, while females often remain within their natal group

 Who are their biggest enemies in the wild?